 – Give them a call,

 – Don’t wait for the person to invite you over – check up on them.
 Ask if they need anything, offer to help with something, or bring them soup.
 Just be in their life.

 – Accept their feelings.
 However strange they may feel.

-– Encourage them to talk about what happened, how they are experiencing it.
+– Encourage them to talk about what happened, and how they are experiencing it.

 – It may happen that the help you’re offering is not enough.
-The professional consult might be necessary.
+A professional consult might be necessary.